-The Best Rowing Machine
+The Best Rowing Machines

-The Best Rowing Machine
+The 2 Best Rowing Machines

 When we asked Stephen Gladstone, the Head Coach of the Yale Heavyweight Rowing Crew, his opinion on what makes a great erg, we expected to learn more about the benefits of different types of rowing machines.
 Instead, he told us: “I won’t waste your time.
 There’s one machine that’s head and shoulders above the rest: The Concept 2.”